Maija Grotell

-Maija (Majlis) Grotell (August 19, 1899 — December 6, 1973) was an influential Finnish-American ceramic artist and educator.
+Maija (Majlis) Grotell (August 19, 1899 – December 6, 1973) was an influential Finnish-American ceramic artist and educator.
 She is often described as the "Mother of American Ceramics."

 Early life and education

 Finland

 Maija Grotell was born in Helsinki, Finland.
 She completed six years of graduate work at the University of Art and Design Helsinki housed in the Ateneum.
 Grotell supported herself during her graduate career by working as a textile designer and working for the Finnish National Museum.
 Unable to find work after graduation, Grotell left Finland for New York in 1927.
 She choose the United States because it was less regulated and offered more opportunities for ceramists and women.
 Grotell later recalled that "after three days in New York, just with the phone, I had a job."

 United States

 During her first summer in the United States, Maija Grotell travelled to Alfred University to work with Charles Fergus Binns.
 She clashed with Binns on his teaching methodology, preferring the potter's wheel to Binns's constructive method.
 Wheel thrown ceramics were not common in the United States at the time; American potters commonly used coiling, slip casting, or slab building.
 Grotell, and other European émigrés like Gertrude and Otto Natzler and Marguerite Wildenhain, were largely responsible for bringing European wheel thrown techniques to the United States.
 Her skill with the potter's wheel proved beneficial for Grotell; she was often asked to demonstrate the technique and could easily find work teaching throughout New York City.
+In 1934, she received U.S. citizenship.
 In 1938, Grotell took a position as the head of the ceramics program at Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 Grotell was hesitant to take the position at Cranbrook.
 She had initially been declined for the post because the school preferred a male instructor.
 When the position was offered to her the following year, Grotell feared she could lose her independence as a single woman and credit for her success would be attributed to her male colleagues.